Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-The ImageNet Large Scale Visual Recognition Challenge (ILSVRC)\footnote{\url{http://image-net.org/challenges/LSVRC/}} \cite{IJCV15-ILSVRC} has pushed forward the state of the art in generic object detection.
+\textbf{ILSVRC:} The ImageNet Large Scale Visual Recognition Challenge (ILSVRC)\footnote{\url{http://image-net.org/challenges/LSVRC/}} \cite{IJCV15-ILSVRC} has pushed forward the state of the art in generic object detection.
 ILSVRC is organized each year from 2010 to 2017.
 It contains a detection challenge using ImageNet images \cite{CVPR09-ImageNet}.
 The ILSVRC detection dataset contains 200 classes of visual objects.
 The number of its images/object instances is two orders of magnitude larger than VOC.
-For example, ILSVRC-14 contains 517k images and 534k annotated objects.